 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment of fraud investigators, as well as adjusters and examiners, was expected to grow three percent from 2014 to 2024 (www.bls.gov).
-The BLS also reports that investigators, adjusters and examiners earned a median annual wage of $62,980 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of fraud investigators, as well as adjusters and examiners, was expected to decrease from 2018 to 2028 (www.bls.gov).
+The BLS also reports that investigators, adjusters and examiners earned a mean annual wage of $67,540 in May 2018.

 As a fraud investigator, one will typically perform research in addition to conducting interviews and surveillance.
 Fraud investigators can work for government or insurance agencies, hired when a potential falsification occurs.
 Licensing varies by state, and level of required education varies by employer.